Formula One Group research snapshot

 FWONA AI Stock Analysis

 FWONA AI stock analysis sees Formula One Group as a scarce global motorsports-rights owner.
 Customers pay for Formula 1 media rights, race promotion, sponsorship, hospitality, licensing, and premium experiences, while MotoGP adds a second rights platform.
-At the July 11, 2026 data cutoff, the latest independently verified close was $89.06 on July 8.
-A reported $22.49 billion group market capitalization and 40.85x TTM EPS leave limited room for operational disappointment.
+At the August 2, 2026 data cutoff, the latest independently verified close was $89.81 on July 31.
+A reported $22.49 billion market capitalization and a Macrotrends trailing earnings multiple near 41.2x leave limited room for operational disappointment, and Q1 2026 reported a 59% revenue increase to $711 million on a strong race calendar, while consolidated net leverage was about 3.0x.
+Q2 2026 results are scheduled for August 6.
 This FWONA AI stock analysis is informational research, not investment advice.

 Current price